Somewhere Between Wu-Tang and a Cinnamon Tree

 At ArrowCreek, more than 93% of those in attendance chose to donate, another record—with every dollar going directly to the artist—pushing the weekend beyond his guarantee.

-Which says something important:
+Which confirms something important:

 A Funeral Procession, Reimagined

 And then there’s the ending.
-At both shows, as he often does, Marty stepped off the stage, unplugged, and moved into the audience.
+At both shows, as he often does, Marty stepped off the stage, unplugged, and into the audience.

 They couldn’t agree on what to play.